5 Easy-to-Make Christmas Ornaments

 After the ornaments have dried and cooled, use gouache or acrylic paint to decorate them.
 The dough might get a little soft, so make sure to dry completely between coats.
 Add beads, sequins, and other embellishments.
 Coat the ornaments with sealer such as polyurethane or clear acrylic.
 Insert a string at the top of each ornament and hang.

-Bit of Birch Ornaments
+Simple Christmas Tree Decorations: Bit of Birch Ornaments

 Bring the outside in with a slice of birch.
 Use festive rubber stamps, a wire hanger, and ribbon embellishment to convert a bit of wood into a long-lasting slice of woodsy memorabilia.
+Try putting these super cool coasters out for guests too.

 Cut and Drill